bigwheel/thpy/README.md

 ## What's this

 Debugging tool like [Ruby's pry](https://github.com/pry/pry).
-Insert one themod call `break` cause interuption of program and setup scala interactive tool (Repl) with binded values.
+Insert one themod call `break` cause interuption of program and setup scala interactive tool (Repl) with bound values.
 User can show the value, call methods and change internal state of it.

 ## How to install